jcarenza67/Hallways/README.md

 * 10:34: making blood in bathroom look more realistic. tell a story with the blood.
 * 11:05: finding character model to add animations and upload into my game.
 * 11:41: found a character model and working on blending it so I can put the right textures on it.
 Then going to mixamo to add animations.
+* 12:16: downloading character and animations from mixamo.

 # License